ibm-cloud-docs/event-notifications/en-destination-email-custom-domain.md

 ### Templates

 Event Notifications offers users the flexibility of utilizing custom email destinations along with templates.
-Users have the option to provide HTML templates containing a payload, and when sending notifications, the Event notification service seamlessly integrates these templates by replacing template variables with the corresponding variables present in the payload.
+Users have the option to provide HTML templates containing a payload.
+When sending notifications, the service integrates these templates seamlessly, replacing template variables with corresponding variables from the payload.
 This allows for dynamic and personalized email content for recipients.

-In cases where a custom template is not available, the system will automatically default to the "ibmenhtmlbody" template.
-If, by any chance, the "ibmenhtmlbody" template is also unavailable, the system will gracefully fallback to the "ibmendefaultlong" template, ensuring a smooth and consistent user experience.
-This robust template selection mechanism ensures that notifications are always dispatched with relevant and appealing content, maximizing their impact and effectiveness.
+In cases where a custom template is not available, the system automatically defaults to the "ibmenhtmlbody" template.
+If the "ibmenhtmlbody" template is also unavailable, the system gracefully fallbacks to the "ibmendefaultlong" template, ensuring a smooth and consistent user experience.
+This robust template selection mechanism guarantees that notifications are always dispatched with relevant and appealing content, maximizing their impact and effectiveness.

 Example -